ahdinosaur/The-Git-Rap/README.md

 got no no idea what what what is in store just a touch that file dot-git-ignore

+( dont forget .DS_Store in your gitignore )
+( dont forget .DS_Store in your gitignore )
+thats only if you got mac

 so, now we taking the tour
 got files added, don't need no more yo this is too legit to quit